reflex-dev/reflex-web/docs/library/tables-and-data-grids/table.md

 In this example we sort and filter the data.

 The state variable `_people` is set to be a [backend-only variable]({vars.base_vars.path}).
-This is done incase the variable is very large in order to reduce network traffic and improve performance.
+This is done in case the variable is very large in order to reduce network traffic and improve performance.

 For sorting the `rx.select` component is used.
 The data is sorted based on the attributes of the `Person` class.
 When a `select` item is selected, as the `on_change` event trigger is hooked up to the `set_sort_value` event handler, the data is sorted based on the state variable `sort_value` attribute selected.
 (Every base var has a [built-in event handler to set]({events.setters.path}) it's value for convenience, called `set_VARNAME`.)